polterguy/fine-tune-hyperlambda/README.md

 * How do I concatenate two strings given to an endpoint as arguments?
 * Generate an AI function allowing me to send emails.
 Assume the user ID is the user's email address
 * Create an API endpoint that allows me to insert a contact into HubSpot
+* Create an endpoint allowing me to read a sitemap from a domain, and return all URLs found.